stilist/dotfiles/README.md

 # dotfiles

-This repository has my personal set of [dotfiles](https://dotfiles.github.io), split across three main categories:
+This repository has my personal set of [dotfiles](https://dotfiles.github.io), split across several categories:

 * True ‘dotfiles’ -- configuration files with a name that begins with a `.` (like `.profile`).
-* Utility scripts are in `~/.sh/bin`.
-Each has a documentation block that explains what the script does, and demonstrates how to use it.
+* Utility scripts are in `dot_sh/bin`, which will be placed at `$HOME/.sh/bin`.
+  Each script has a documentation block that explains what the script does, and demonstrates how to use it.
 I use the `histgrep` and `switch` utility scripts a *lot*.
-* ‘Session’ scripts are in `~/.sh/session`.
+* ‘Per-session’ scripts are in `dot_sh/session`, which will be placed at `$HOME/.sh/session`.
 These scripts do things like adding to `$PATH`, creating shell aliases, and defining environment variables.

 ## Installation